hartmaj2/plat-arch-solids-coloring/Notes/diary.md

 - thought about how to make the colorings with same structure appear similar
   - i.e. their independent sets will be aligned in the same way using a proper automorphism
 - wrote a pseudoalgorithm to do the above [here](../Notes/sage_notes.md)

+### 2025_04_14

+- implemented image collaging in such way, that if I have the colorings separated in classes, then every class appears on a single row